Scaling transformer neural networks for skillful and reliable medium-range weather forecasting: Related Work

 \section{Related Work}

-Deep learning offers a promising approach to weather forecasting due to its fast inference and high expressivity.
+\textbf{Deterministic weather forecasting } Deep learning offers a promising approach to weather forecasting due to its fast inference and high expressivity.
 Early efforts~\citep{gmd-11-3999-2018,scher2018toward,weyn2019can} attempted training simple architectures on small weather datasets.
-To facilitate progress in the field, WeatherBench~\citep{rasp2020weatherbench} provided standard datasets and benchmarks, leading to subsequent works that trained Resnet~\citep{he2016deep} and UNet architectures~\citep{weyn2020improving} for weather forecasting.
-These works demonstrated the potential of deep learning but still displayed inferior forecast accuracy to numerical systems.
+To facilitate progress, WeatherBench~\citep{rasp2020weatherbench} provided standard datasets and benchmarks, leading to subsequent works that trained Resnet~\citep{he2016deep} and UNet architectures~\citep{weyn2020improving} for weather forecasting.
+These works showed the potential of deep learning but still displayed inferior accuracy to numerical systems.
 However, significant improvements have been made in the last few years.~\citet{keisler2022forecasting} proposed a graph neural network (GNN) that performs iterative forecasting with $6$-hour intervals, performing comparably with some NWP models.
 FourCastNet~\citep{pathak2022fourcastnet} trained an adaptive Fourier neural operator and was the first neural network to run on 0.25$^\circ$ data.
 Pangu-Weather~\citep{bi2023accurate}, with its 3D Earth-Specific Transformer design, trained on high-resolution data, surpassed the benchmark IFS model.
 Following this, GraphCast~\citep{lam2022graphcast} scaled up Keisler's GNN architecture to $0.25^\circ$, achieving even better results than Pangu-Weather.
 FuXi~\citep{Chen_fuxi_2023} was a subsequent work that trained a SwinV2~\citep{liu2022swin} on $0.25^\circ$ data and showed improvements over GraphCast at long lead times.
 However, FuXi requires finetuning multiple models specialized for different time ranges, increasing model complexity and computation.
-FengWu~\citep{chen2023fengwu} was a concurrent work with FuXi that also focused on improving long-horizon forecasts, but has not revealed complete details about their model architecture and training.
+FengWu~\citep{chen2023fengwu} was a concurrent work with FuXi that also focused on improving long-horizon forecasts, but has not revealed complete model architecture and training details.
+ClimODE~\citep{vermaclimode} introduced physical inductive biases to provide better interpretability but was empirically inferior to existing methods.